 4. Nickel allergies are a risk factor for endometriosis

 A 2015 study discovered that a nickel allergy is a risk factor for endometriosis.
 The research was done over a period of 11 years and including around 5000 female participants in South Korea.
 This study also supports the idea that the immune system is involved in worsening endometriosis.

 Nickel allergy is a common cause of contact dermatitis since nickel is found in jewellery and skin care products.
 I now ask the women I work with if they have reactions to jewellery and then support them by reduce nickel in their diets and skin care products.

 Moving forward with endometriosis

 With the way that our research and clinical experience is expanding, I'm sure that endometriosis will soon be better understood and more talked about than it is now.
-If you have endometriosis and you are interested in implementing some of the ideas I have suggested in this blog, please get in touch for a consultation or a free discovery session.

 I would be delighted to be part of your support team.

 Hi!
 I'm Simone Jeffries.
 I am a naturopath, nutritionist, herbalist and certified wellness coach.
 I am also a foodie and an advocate for a whole food diet.

 I love to support you with hormonal conditions, histamine intolerance and vaginal imbalances.